 Liver Disease Clinic, located in the Scott & White Clinic – Temple, by their primary physician or other specialist when they exhibit symptoms or signs of suspected liver disease.

-The Liver and Pancreas Disease Center at Baylor University Medical Center at Dallas is dedicated to treating patients with liver or pancreas tumors or chronic pancreatitis access to a full spectrum of treatment options.
+The Liver and Pancreas Disease Center at Baylor University Medical Center, part of Baylor Scott & White Health is dedicated to treating patients with liver or pancreas tumors or chronic pancreatitis access to a full spectrum of treatment options.
 The center coordinates each patient's plan of care among a team of specialists all located within one center.